The Reality of Google Voice: Overview of Features, Costs, and Benefits

 - Who is Google Voice for?

-Calling solutions like CloudTalk may be more expensive but offer many more options that will allow you to automate workflows, efficiently evaluate performance, optimize customer experience, and grow your revenue.
+Calling solutions like CloudTalk may be more expensive but offer many more options that will allow you to automate workflows.
+CloudTalk also comes with features to efficiently evaluate performance, optimize customer experience, and grow revenue.

-Messaging
+#2 SMS Messaging

 All the messages are then saved on the website and uploaded in a well-organized format to Gmail, which makes them easy to search for.

-Various Area Codes
+#3 Accessing Various Area Codes

 Thanks to area codes, your current customers can call you directly on your cell phone or contact you on the same phone via Google Voice.

 A big advantage of many VoIP systems is that they allow you to hide your personal phone number from your business contacts.
-Thanks to Google Voice number, you can have all calls automatically forwarded to your personal cell phone without losing privacy.
+Thanks to a Google Voice number, you can have all calls automatically forwarded to your personal cell phone without losing privacy.

-Instant Messaging and Video Calls
+#5 Video Calls

-Redirecting Calls to Other Numbers
+#6 Redirecting Calls to Other Numbers

 How Does Google Voice Work?